José Behra: Racing career

 José Behra was the younger brother of Jean Behra.
 Similarly to Jean, he began his career racing motorcycles; Jean prepared a Terrot with which José scored his first three victories.

 Behra partnered Georges Houel in the 1954 Giro d'Italia, a road rally held over 10 days and 5763 km.
-The pair drove an Alfa Romeo to 10th overall, 2nd in class.
+The pair drove an Alfa Romeo to tenth overall, second in class.

-In 1955, he took part in the Monte Carlo Rally and two further rallies in Belgium.
+In 1955, Behra took part in the Monte Carlo Rally and two further rallies in Belgium.
 He entered the Mille Miglia and the Bol d'Or at Montlhéry but did not attend either race.
 He reunited with Houel to drive a Maserati A6GCS to 12th overall in the Supercortemaggiore Grand Prix at Monza Circuit, won by brother Jean and Luigi Musso in a faster Maserati 300S.

 The pair raced an A6GCS in the 1956 Paris 1000 km at Montlhéry but did not finish; Jean won alongside Louis Rosier.
 José served as co-driver for Jean in the Tour de France, finishing fifth overall.
 He entered a Denzel for the GT+1.3 race at the Coupes du Salon but did not attend.

-He entered two rounds of the 1957 World Sportscar Championship alongside Léon Coulibeuf, racing a Maserati 200S at Le Mans and Sverige but retiring from both; in the latter, he was pushed into a ditch by a spinning competitor.
+Behra entered two rounds of the 1957 World Sportscar Championship alongside Léon Coulibeuf, racing a Maserati 200S at Le Mans and Sverige but retiring from both; in the latter, he was pushed into a ditch by a spinning competitor.
 The same year, he drove with Christian Boulan to 22nd overall (4th in class) in the 12 Hours of Reims and was co-driver to Paco Godia in the Tour de France, taking 7th overall.
-At the Coupes du Salon, he placed 6th in the GT+1.3 race and 11th in the main event.
+At the Coupes du Salon, he placed sixth in the GT+1.3 race and 11th in the main event.

 For the 1958 24 Hours of Le Mans, the North American Racing Team entered brothers Pedro and Ricardo Rodríguez in a Ferrari 500 TR.
 However, the ACO judged the 16-year-old Ricardo too young to compete and Behra replaced him.
 Behra and Pedro Rodríguez outlasted NART's other two entries but retired in the twelfth hour with a holed radiator.
 Behra drove a Porsche 356 to great success that year.
-He placed 3rd in class in a 3-hour sportscar race supporting the Pau Grand Prix, 4th in the Coupes de Vitesse at Montlhéry, and reunited with Pedro Rodríguez to take 2nd in class at the 12 Hours of Reims.
+He placed third in class in a 3-hour sportscar race supporting the Pau Grand Prix, 4th in the Coupes de Vitesse at Montlhéry, and reunited with Pedro Rodríguez to take second in class at the 12 Hours of Reims.
 Behra won his class alongside Pierre Marx at the Trophée d'Auvergne, a three-hour race at the Circuit de Charade, placed sixth with Stuart Lewis-Evans in the Tour de France, and capped off the season with another class win at the Coupes du Salon.